 - It controls what passes in and out of cells, and helps the cell respond to its environment and interact with other cells.

-- The fluid mosaic model describes how the phospholipids are constantly moving and how proteins are dispersed throughout like mosaic tiles.
+- The fluid mosaic model describes how the phospholipids are constantly moving and how proteins are randomly dispersed throughout like mosaic tiles.